Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: System Description

 where $r$ is the ratio $\omega_c / \omega_0$.
 The parameters $\Delta(t)$ and $\gamma(t)$ consist of crucial Markovian and non-Markovian characteristics of open quantum systems.
 The existence of the environment memory effect is the primary distinction between Markovian and non-Markovian systems.
 The environment acts as a sink for information about the quantum system.
 Due to the interaction between the system reservoir and the environment, the system loses quantum information.
 The non-Markovian dynamics with memory arise from the possibility that the seemingly lost knowledge may return to the system in the future if the environment has a non-trivial structure.
-Generally, for one qubit, which is a two-dimensional (level) system, we denote $\ket{1}= $ and $\ket{0}= $ the two eigenvectors of $\sigma_z$.
-The Pauli's matrices $\sigma_z$, $\sigma_y$ and $\sigma_x$ are defined as
+The time-dependent rates in Eqns.
+(2)–(3) follow from the correlation kernels for an Ohmic bath (see Appendix B for more details).
+Generally, for one qubit, which is a two-dimensional (level) system, we denote $\ket{1}= $ and $\ket{0}= $ as the two eigenvectors of $\sigma_z$.
+The Pauli matrices $\sigma_z$, $\sigma_y$ and $\sigma_x$ are defined as

 The density matrix $\rho_t$ of a two-level quantum system can also be defined by $(x(t),y(t),z(t))$ in the Cartesian coordinate system as